bazurbat/jagen/doc/Manual.md

   generator executables which need to be run on the host system.
 The rule for the host package will be derived automatically.

-- **build.toolchain** — If set to `false`, indicates that the package does not need toolchain.
-Used internally for the "toolchain-like" packages themselves to break dependency cycles.
+- **build.toolchain** — Specifies the package toolchain which also will be added to the package requires.
+If not set, the default is `gcc-native` if the package config name is `host` and `$jagen_target_toolchain` if the config name is `target`.
+The `false` value indicates that the package does not require a toolchain.
+Should be set to `false` for toolchain packages themselves to break dependency cycles.

 - **build.type** (`pkg_build_type`) — The type of the package build system.
   Supported values are: GNU, CMake, KBuild, make, linux_kernel, linux_module,